Zemene Mesafint

+Maimire Mennasemay has likened this period somewhat similar to China's Warring States Period.
 The lords fought against each other for expansion of their territory and to become the guardian of the kings of kings in Gondar (or Gonder), the capital of the empire at the time.
 The monarchy continued only in name because of its sacred character.
 This nominal but divinely ordained monarchy preserved the dynasty from actual extinction.

 History

 Early history, Solomonic succession conflicts (1700s–1730)

 Traditionally, the beginning of this period is set on the date Ras Mikael Sehul deposed Emperor Iyoas I (7 May 1769), and its end to Kassa's coronation as Emperor Tewodros II (11 February 1855), having defeated in battle all of his rivals.
 Some historians date the death of Iyasu I (Iyasu the Great) (13 October 1706), and the resultant decline in the prestige of the dynasty, as the beginning of this period.
 Others date it to the beginning of Iyoas's reign (26 June 1755).

 During the Zemene Mesafint, various lords occasionally took advantage of their positions by making Emperors and encroaching upon the succession of the dynasty, by candidates among the nobility itself: for example, on the death of Emperor Tewoflos in 1711, the chief nobles of Ethiopia feared that the cycle of vengeance that had characterised the reigns of Tewoflos and Tekle Haymanot I (1706–1708) would continue if a member of the Solomonic dynasty were picked for the throne, so they selected one of their own, Yostos, to be King of Kings (nəgusä nägäst).
 However, the tenure of Yostos from 1711 to 1716 was brief, and the throne came into the hands of the Solomonic house once again.

+Following the assassination of Emperor Tekle Haymanot I (r.
+1706–1708) and the reign of Tewoflos who died in 1711, soldiers and nobles installed Yostos (r.
+1711–1716) on the throne.
+This reflected a broader trend during the Zemene Mesafint, where powerful lords manipulated imperial succession, as nobles feared a continuation of past vendettas they chose Yostos, a fellow noble, over a Solomonic heir.
+However, his weak claim to the throne and church opposition led to his downfall—he was poisoned, and Dawit III (r.
+1716–1721) was installed.
+He too was later assassinated.
+The imperial guard then placed Bakaffa (r.
+1721–1730) on the throne, expecting him to be weak.
+However, he proved assertive, purging corrupt nobles and replacing unreliable forces with Oromo recruits from Damot.
+Bekaffa restored central authority, subduing rebellious provinces like Wag, Lasta, Tigray, and Bahir Meder.
+Upon his death, his young son, Iyasu II (r.
+1730–1755), inherited the throne under the regency of his mother, Empress Mentewab.
+An Oromo noble from Kwara, she strengthened Oromo influence by appointing relatives to key positions.
+After a failed noble coup (1735–1736), she reinforced Oromo dominance, and their language often overshadowed Amharic at court.